jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 > A Linux path might look like: `/home/jeysen/node-tutorial`

 If you develop your web application on a Windows computer and use _hard coded_ file paths, you will run into issues when you deploy it on a Linux machine.
-So we use these modules to make our file paths OS agnostic.
+We use these modules to make files consistently accessible, regardless of the OS.

 > The majority of web applications are deployed to computers running a Linux OS.